 |Sunday||12 p.m. — 4 p.m.|

 Admission and a guided tour is $8 per person, children 12 and under are free.
 Group rates are available.
 Tours usually last between 45 and 60 minutes.
 The last tour each day begins at 3:30 p.m.
+Campbell House is open by appointment only on Mondays and Tuesdays.

 Free parking is available on the YMCA lot adjacent to the Museum, please see attendant BEFORE parking.
 Additional Parking is available adjacent to the Museum at public parking meters ($1 for 60 minutes) on both Locust and 15th streets.
 The meters are free on Sunday.